 The underwriters initially propose to offer the notes to the public at the public offering price that appears on the cover page of this prospectus supplement.
-The underwriters may offer the notes to selected dealers at the public offering price less a concession of up to % of the principal amount.
-In addition, the underwriters may allow, and those selected dealers may reallow, a concession of up to % of the principal amount to certain other dealers.
 After the initial offering of the notes, the underwriters may change the public offering price and any other selling terms.
 The underwriters may offer and sell notes through certain of their affiliates.